‘The Bachelor’ 2017 Episode 4 And 5 Spoilers: Who Gets Dates, Who Will Shock Fans And Which Two Women Cause More Drama Over Nick Viall?

 A photo posted by Nick Viall (@nickviall) on

-Next up for episode 4 is of course a group date.
+Next up for Episode 4 is, of course, a group date.
 Jaimi, Josephine, Astrid, Danielle M., Vanessa, Rachel, Corinne, Alexis, Sarah, Jasmine, Taylor, Whitney, and Kristina were the women Nick invited on the date.
 The girls got to go to a dairy farm, which makes sense being in Wisconsin.
 According to Steve, the day portion of the date went well and it wasn’t until the evening portion that the claws would come out and drama would once again surface.

-To this point everyone has loved Vanessa and the chemistry she has with Nick.
+To this point, everyone has loved Vanessa and the chemistry she has with Nick.
 The Bachelor is always good at editing things to seem worse than they are so time will tell if the drama is legit or a tad overrated.
 In this episode, fans will see Vanessa’s claws emerge a bit as she tells Nick that Danielle Lombard is fake.
 While he does not have every detail, Reality Steve seems to think this could be a point where fans will see a huge editing turn for Vanessa.
 Kristina is the winner of the group date rose.

 Now that was a great date! #thebachelor